 Peach Caprese Salad – Fresh Peaches, with Mozzarella Cheese, Basil and Mint, black pepper, and sea salt.

 A great Caprese starts with great fruit.
-Basil adds freshness, black pepper, and salt add crunch, and it’s a great combination.
+Basil adds freshness, black pepper and salt add crunch, and it’s a great combination.
 Stone Fruits are similar in flavor to tomatoes but need some help to get their juices flowing.
 Their fruitiness becomes more apparent when sliced peaches are marinated with salt, sugar, and lemon juice.

 Here in Wisconsin, there is a company called Tree-Ripe Fruit Co., which delivers fresh Georgia peaches annually to hundreds of locations throughout Wisconsin.
 They drive a tractor-trailer or similar large truck into a large parking lot, set up some tables, and you have an Instant Pop-Up Georgia Peach store.
 People line up around the perimeter of the parking lot, just to get some right-off-the-truck fresh Georgia peaches.